n7on/docker-internals/README.md

 ```

-## Cgroups
+## cgroups
 Control Group (also called resource controllers), is a way to manage resources like memory, disk, CPU, network etc. So that resource limits can be added to a container, and usage can be extracted.
-Cgroup is structured like multiple separate hierarchies under `/sys/fs/cgroup`.
+Cgroup is structured in multiple separate hierarchies under `/sys/fs/cgroup`.
 Which contains each of it's subsystems.
-And a `cgroup` is isolated from host using it's `cgroup` namespace.
-When a Docker container is started, Docker Runtime will create a new child group named `docker/<container id>` under each subsystem.
+And a `cgroup` is isolated from host using it's `cgroup` namespace together with `cgroups` mounted from the host.
+When a Docker container is started, Docker Runtime will create a new child group named `docker/<container id>` on the host under each subsystem.
 The host `cgroup` namespace will be copied, and if a limit is added it will be changed in the namespace.
-Following are some of these subsystem:
+Following are some of the cgroup subsystem:

 > Note that the `/sys` filesystem is just like `/dev` a pseudo filesystem provided by the kernel.